 Details about SUNY New Paltz COVID-19 policies are available at https://sites.newpaltz.edu/news/2022/03/relax-indoor-mask-mandate-march-14-2022

-Wednesday through Sunday: 11 am – 5 pm
+Regular hours: Open Wednesday through Sunday: 11 am – 5 pm

-August: weekends only
+August: Open Weekends only

-$5 Suggested donation
+ADMISSION: $5 Suggested donation

 State University of New York at New Paltz

-1 Hawk Drive (75 S. Manheim Boulevard for GPS)
+1 Hawk Drive (GPS: 75 S. Manheim Boulevard)